-2-3.7 Quick BIOS Setup
+2-3.4 Quick BIOS Setup

 This Motherboard does not use any hardware jumpers to set the CPU frequency.
-Instead, CPU settings are software configurable with the BIOS [SOYO COMBO SETUP].
+Instead, CPU settings are auto detected and set automatically.
 The [SOYO COMBO SETUP] menu combines the main parameters that you need to configure, all in one menu, for a quick setup in BIOS.
 After the hardware installation is complete, turn the power switch on, then press the key during the system diagnostic checks to enter the Award BIOS Setup program.
 The CMOS SETUP UTILITY will display on screen.
 Follow these steps to configure the CPU settings.
+SETUP UTILITY will display on screen.
+Then, follow these steps